Philip Hansen DDA Director

 In 2017 the downtown saw completion of the 24-unit senior apartment building, River View Place right across from the new City Hall.
 The four-story building is a beautiful facility and a tremendous addition to our downtown.

 Complementing Downtown St. Louis is the location of St. Louis High School, just one block from the Central Business District, and beautiful Clapp Park on M-46--the official "Middle of the Mitten" as it is the geographic center of the Lower Peninsula.
 In addition, the area is dotted with many Victorian homes and the St. Louis Area Historical Society depot museum is only three blocks away.
 Finally, the City-owned W.T.
 Morris Memorial Swimming Pool was rebuilt with help from the DNR in 2005, at a cost of $400,000, and is a popular attraction downtown during the summer.
 In 2019 the pool's change house received a $150,000 renovation as well.

-DDA meetings are held at 12:15 in Council Chambers in City Hall on the fourth Thursday of the month from January through October.
+DDA meetings are held at 12:15 in Council Chambers in City Hall quarterly on the fourth Thursday of the month: January, April, July, October.
 Should you have any questions on DDA work, contact Director Phil Hansen.

-DDA meetings are currently held the fourth Thursday of every month at 12:15 in Council Chambers in City Hall.
+DDA meetings are currently held quarterly the fourth Thursday of every month at 12:15 in Council Chambers in City Hall in January, April, July, October.
 Should you have any questions on DDA work, contact DDA Director Phil Hansen.
 We especially welcome inquiries into available properties to buy or lease, in or near our downtown.
 We are ready to assist anyone considering starting a business here, and would be anxious to talk to anyone interested.